 - Long-Term Services and Supports

-Jeffrey Ballou’s research focuses on performance measurement and health care payment reform.
-His work informs efforts to lower costs and improve health care quality through physician performance measurement.
+Jeff Ballou’s research focuses on health care payment reform.
+His work informs efforts to lower costs and improve health care quality through performance measurement and the use of alternative payment strategies.

 Before joining Mathematica, Ballou held faculty positions in the Northeastern University Department of Economics and Northwestern University’s Institute for Policy Research.
 He holds a Ph.D. in economics from Northwestern University.